lmmentel/chemtools/README.rst

 Chemtools is a set of modules that is intended to help with more advanced computations using common electronic structure programs.

+The main to goal was to enable convenient `basis set <https://en.wikipedia.org/wiki/Basis_set_%28chemistry%29>`_ manipulations, including designing and optimizing exponents of basis sets.
+To achieve that there are several modules abstracting various functionalities.

-Currently there is support for:
+Currently there is support optimizing basis set (or doing general computations) with:

 * Dalton_
 * Gamess-US_